-Mitigation Measure 3 has been added to address this potential inconsistency.
+Mitigation Measure 3 has been added to address this potential future General Plan inconsistency.

-Mitigation Measure 3: Undertake a General Plan Amendment to revise Policies CD-2.1 and CD-2.3 if the implementation or program H-1.7.6 could result in a conflict with the design review requirements of these policies of the Community Design Element.
+Mitigation Measure 3: Complete a General Plan Amendment to revise Policies CD-2.1 and CD-2.3 prior to implementing program H-1.7.6 through a zoning amendment, if the implementation or program H-1.7.6 could result in a conflict with the design review requirements of these policies of the Community Design Element.